davidje13/web-listener/docs/API.md

 as expected.
 The behaviour is otherwise identical. `'static-paths'` is usually the best choice for serving static files in production.

+Note that this returns a [`<Promise>`] which must be `await`ed before attaching as a handler!
+The delay is caused by the library checking the `realpath` of the chosen directory, which is used for security (to prevent files outside this path being served).
+It should resolve almost instantly for standard filesystems.
+If `mode` is `'static-paths'`, it will also identify all available file paths before resolving.
+This may take some time if you have a very large number of directories to search.
+If either operation fails (e.g. if the directory you request does not exist), the promise will reject with an [`<Error>`].

 ### `setDefaultCacheHeaders(req, res, file)`

 [`setDefaultCacheHeaders`]: #setdefaultcacheheadersreq-res-file